 Link up with us on Twitter.
 We can be found at @tommys

 The best way to build a following is to mention other tweeters in your post and then they’re likely to follow you.
-A tweet like “Using X brand socks to do train” might just encourage the company and its followers to follow you!
+A tweet like “Wearing X brand socks for my training” might just encourage the company and its followers to follow you!

 Instagram is a simple and fun way to edit and share photos and videos with your friends and family.
 As Instagram is mainly pictures use them to tell your story and your fundraising journey.
 Use the stories to create videos of you training, baking for cake sales or talking about your event.